dportik/MonoPhylo/README.md

 ## Overview

-**MonoPhylo** is a python script that can be used to assess the status of various user-defined relationships in phylogenetic trees. **MonoPhylo** can be used to accomplish the following tasks:
+**MonoPhylo** is a python script that can be used to assess the status of various user-defined relationships in phylogenetic trees.
+The tree files must be in newick format, which is the standard output for many tree-building programs such as RAxML. **MonoPhylo** can be used to accomplish the following tasks:

 + Output a complete list of all the tips in the tree.
 If the tips follow the naming scheme of `Genus_species` or `Genus_species_subspecies`, it can also output a complete list of genera.
 This file can be used to construct the groupings to test.